How to Take Tylenol

 Some OTC pain relievers such as ibuprofen are known to cause ulcers.
 However, according to the American Academy of Family Physicians, the development of stomach ulcers in not considered to be among potential Tylenol side effects.

-Tylenol does not increase the risk of bleeding alone.
-However, it may enhance the risk of bleeding when combined with certain blood thinners.
-If you are taking any blood thinners, ask your doctor about taking Tylenol.
+Although Tylenol does not increase the risk of bleeding alone, there have been reports of increased bleeding in patients concomitantly taking blood thinners, like warfarin, and acetaminophen.
+If you are taking blood thinners, ask your doctor about taking Tylenol.

 Can Tylenol Damage Your Liver?